segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 Segment Data Lakes provide a way to collect large quantities of data in a format that's optimized for targeted data science and data analytics workflows.
 You can read [more information about Data Lakes](/docs/connections/storage/data-lakes/) and learn [how they differ from Warehouses](/docs/connections/storage/data-lakes/comparison/) in Segment's Data Lakes documentation.

 > note "Lake Formation"
-> You can also set up your Data Lakes using [Lake Formation](/docs/connections/storage/data-lakes/lake-formation/), a fully managed service built on top of the AWS Glue Data Catalog.
+> You can also set up your [AWS Data Lakes] using [Lake Formation](/docs/connections/storage/data-lakes/lake-formation/), a fully managed service built on top of the AWS Glue Data Catalog.

-## Pre-Requisites
+## Set up [AWS Data Lakes]

+To set up [AWS Data Lakes], create your AWS resources, enable the [AWS Data Lakes] destination in the Segment app, and verify that your Segment data synced to S3 and Glue.

+### Prerequisites

-Before you set up Segment Data Lakes, you need the following resources:
+Before you set up [AWS Data Lakes], you need the following resources:

 - An [AWS account](https://aws.amazon.com/account/)
 - An [Amazon S3 bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) to receive data and store logs
 - A subnet within a VPC for the EMR cluster to run in

-## Step 1 - Set Up AWS Resources
+### Step 1 - Set Up AWS Resources

 You can use the [open source Terraform module](https://github.com/segmentio/terraform-aws-data-lake) to automate much of the set up work to get Data Lakes up and running.
 If you’re familiar with Terraform, you can modify the module to meet your organization’s needs, however Segment guarantees support only for the template as provided.
 The Data Lakes set up uses Terraform v0.12+.
 To support more versions of Terraform, the AWS provider must use v4, which is included in the example main.tf.